-The OTT operators are increasingly adopting voluntary codes of self-regulation in relation to content shown on their platforms.
+The OTT operators are increasingly adopting voluntary codes of self-regulation in relation to the content shown on their platforms.
 In January 2019, OTT players such as Netflix, Hotstar, Alt Balaji, along with others signed a code of best practices.
 The objective of this code is to empower consumers to make informed choices on age-appropriate content and protect the interests of consumers in choosing and accessing the content they want to watch, at their own time and convenience.

 As per the media regulation laws in India, while films in India are required to follow certification rules and broadcasters of programs on television are required to adhere to the Program Code and the Advertising Code, however, the owners of web series, films and other content exhibited only online or on digital platforms (such as Netflix, Amazon Prime, Hotstar) are currently free from the hassle of censorship or any code, subject to provisions of the Information Technology Act, 2000 (the “IT Act“) discussed below.
 This position was confirmed by the Ministry of Information and Broadcasting in a response to a query filed under the RTI Act, 2005, wherein it stated the Central Board of Film Certification solely certifies films for theatrical release and has no control over online content.

 Content Based Regulation